 Many campsites will not allow you to bring in your own wood from home.
 You need to use local firewood sold within 50 miles of your campsite or even from the campgrounds themselves.
 It helps to prevent new bugs from spreading to a forest where they shouldn’t be.

 Your basic camping gear should always include a means to cook food and boil water.
 It’s technically possible to do a 2-day camping trip with nothing that needs to be cooked.
-But you’ll certainly have more food options and better meals when you’re able to prepare hot food.
+But you’ll certainly have more food options and better meals when you can prepare hot food.

 If you’ve decided to give dehydrated food a try, a good backpacking kettle is all you need.
 If you prefer to go the old-fashioned route, bring a pot along from home, or buy a camping pot for a more lightweight option.

 If you’re pressed, you can use your phone’s flashlight.
-But this isn’t an ideal solution, particularly if you don’t have a portable cellphone charger.
+But this isn’t an ideal solution, particularly because you want to save the power on your phone to stay connected.

 Try to think about your camping plans.
 If you want to explore the area at night, a headlamp is a non-invasive light source that’ll allow you to keep your hands free.
 It’s also invaluable when trying to get dressed in a dark tent!